es-taheri/JSDB-LV/README.md

-# JSDB-LV
+# JSONDB library version
-JSDB LV is a library version of JSDB.
-Based on JSDB HV.
+JSONDB-LV is a PHP library for easier usage of JSONDB server/host version in PHP programming language.